gorkemgenc/AWS-SNS/README.md

 ## Implementations

-JSON format for sending push notification to APNS and GCM
+JSON format for sending push notifications to APNS and GCM

 ```
 // Constructing GCM message for Android